Environmental impact of wind power

+Per unit of energy, nuclear and wind power have minimal greenhouse emissions, and together with solar are the least deadly sources of energy.

 The environmental impact of electricity generation from wind power is minor when compared to that of fossil fuel power.
+Wind power consumes no fuel, and emits no air pollution, unlike fossil fuels.
 Wind turbines have some of the lowest global warming potential per unit of electricity generated: far less greenhouse gas is emitted than for the average unit of electricity, so wind power helps limit climate change.
-Wind power consumes no fuel, and emits no air pollution, unlike fossil fuel power sources.
-The energy consumed to manufacture and transport the materials used to build a wind power plant is equal to the new energy produced by the plant within a few months.
+Emissions from production of a turbine are recouped in less than a year of operation, as it replaces gas or coal power.

 Onshore (on-land) wind farms can have a significant visual impact and impact on the landscape.
 Due to a very low surface power density and spacing requirements, wind farms typically need to be spread over more land than other power stations.
-Their network of turbines, access roads, transmission lines, and substations can result in "energy sprawl"; although land between the turbines and roads can still be used for agriculture.

 Conflicts arise especially in scenic and culturally-important landscapes.
-Siting restrictions (such as setbacks) may be implemented to limit the impact.
+Siting restrictions, such as setbacks, may be implemented to limit the impact.
 The land between the turbines and access roads can still be used for farming and grazing.
-They can lead to "industrialization of the countryside".
 Some wind farms are opposed for potentially spoiling protected scenic areas, archaeological landscapes and heritage sites.
-A report by the Mountaineering Council of Scotland concluded that wind farms harmed tourism in areas known for natural landscapes and panoramic views.

-Habitat loss and fragmentation are the greatest potential impacts on wildlife of onshore wind farms, but they are small and can be mitigated if proper monitoring and mitigation strategies are implemented.
-The worldwide ecological impact is minimal.
-Thousands of birds and bats, including rare species, have been killed by wind turbine blades, as around other manmade structures, though wind turbines are responsible for far fewer bird deaths than fossil-fuel infrastructure.
-This can be mitigated with proper wildlife monitoring.

 Many wind turbine blades are made of fiberglass and some only had a lifetime of 10 to 20 years.
 Previously, there was no market for recycling these old blades, and they were commonly disposed of in landfills.
 Because blades are hollow, they take up a large volume compared to their mass.
 Since 2019, some landfill operators have begun requiring blades to be crushed before being landfilled.
-Blades manufactured in the 2020s are more likely to be designed to be completely recyclable.
+Blade end-of-life is complicated, and blades manufactured in the 2020s are more likely to be designed to be completely recyclable.

 Wind turbines also generate noise.
 At a distance of 300 m this may be around 45 dB, which is slightly louder than a refrigerator.
 At 1.5 km distance they become inaudible.
-There are anecdotal reports of negative health effects on people who live very close to wind turbines.
-Peer-reviewed research has generally not supported these claims.
+Some people who live very close to wind turbines have reported negative health effects, but peer-reviewed research has generally not supported these claims.
 Pile-driving to construct non-floating wind farms is noisy underwater, but in operation offshore wind is much quieter than ships.

+Habitat loss and fragmentation are the greatest potential impacts on wildlife of onshore wind farms, but the worldwide ecological impact is minimal.
+Thousands of birds and bats, including rare species, have been killed by wind turbine blades, though wind turbines are responsible for far fewer bird deaths than fossil-fueled power stations when climate change effects are included.
+The effects of wind turbines on birds can be mitigated with proper wildlife monitoring.